chriswayg/windows-debloated-with-privacy/README.md

 	- and copy Windows10Debloater.zip to the USB Installer
 - Download and copy the Graphics driver as well.

 ## BIOS settings
+- Specific to the above mother board
 - Based on “Optimized Defaults”
 - Keep “Full Screen Logo Show” due to buggy monitor not switching on without it
-- PEG: use GPU on PCIe
+- PEG: use GPU on PCIe (as this is an old MB that still has PCI slots as well)
 - Refrained from overclocking due to very old hardware resulting in lack of stability

 ## Install Windows 10
-- **Do not use Internet**, unplug Ethernet, do not log into Wifi
+- **Do not enable Internet**, unplug Ethernet, do not log into Wifi
 - Only USB2 ports are available on this board, making this a slow install
 - Use a port on the back
 - F12 for Boot Menu, select Harddisk+ and select USB to boot
 - press any key to boot from USB
-- when cursor blinking, wait for 5 to 10 minutes to boot
+- when cursor blinkingon black screen, wait for 5 to 10 minutes to boot (seems to be MBR related)

 ### First boot
-- English Philippines
+- Select: English Philippines

 ### Second boot
 - Basics
 	- Region: Philippines
 	- Keyboard: US
-	- Add layout: Germany
-	- Skip second keyboard layout
+	- Skip second keyboard layout (or Add layout: Germany)
 - Network
-	- click: I don’t have Internet
+	- Click: I don’t have Internet
 	- Click: continue with limited setup

 ### Third boot
 - Network
-	- click: I don’t have Internet
+	- Click: I don’t have Internet
 	- Click: continue with limited setup
 - Account (local account)
 	- Name
 	- Password
-	- Security Questions 1-3
+	- Security Questions 1-3 (do not use real info)
 - Services - Choose privacy settings
-	- All 6: No
+	- All 6 settings: No
 * Wait for automatic login to the initial local user account

 ## Configure Windows 10
 ### Taskbar
 - Arrange shortcuts on Taskbar
-	- Show Tasks, Snip, Explorer, Edge
+	- Show Task Manager, Snip, Explorer, Edge
 	- News and Interests -> Turn Off

 ### Privacy